projectM-visualizer/projectm/BUILDING.md

 Now you should be able to copy ./src/libprojectM/.libs/libprojectM.so and appropriate headers to projectm-android, and build it using Android Studio

+### LLVM JIT
+There are some optmizations for parsing preset equations that leverage the LLVM JIT.
+You can try `./compile --enable--llvm` to enable them.
+They may not work with newer version of LLVM (https://github.com/projectM-visualizer/projectm/pull/360)

 ## libprojectM